Maryam Namazie: Work with immigrants

-Secularism
+Activism

-Namazie has not limited her activism for secularism to her country of birth: she has also campaigned internationally including in Canada, Britain, where she currently lives.
+Namazie has had campaigned for secularism, and had criticized Islam in Iran and internationally including in Canada and Britain, where she currently lives.
 In numerous articles and public statements she has challenged cultural relativism and political Islam.
-These activities were recognised by the National Secular Society with the 2005 Secularist of the Year award, making him its first recipient.
+These activities were recognised by the National Secular Society with the 2005 Secularist of the Year award, making her its first recipient.

 During the Danish cartoon riots, she was one of the twelve signatories of Manifesto: Together Facing the New Totalitarianism together with Ayaan Hirsi Ali, Chahla Chafiq, Caroline Fourest, Bernard-Henri Lévy, Irshad Manji, Mehdi Mozaffari, Taslima Nasreen, Salman Rushdie, Antoine Sfeir, Philippe Val, and Ibn Warraq.
 The manifesto begins thus: "After having overcome fascism, Nazism, and Stalinism, the world now faces a new totalitarian global threat: Islamism."
 Namazie said in a 2006 interview that the response by the public "has been overwhelming.
 Many feel such a manifesto is extremely timely whilst of course there is the usual hate mail from Islamists."

+Namazie believes Britain should ban the niqab, and women under 18 should be banned from wearing the hijab.

+Maryam Namazie was also the spokesman of Fitnah- Movement for Women's Liberation, a protest movement which is, according to their website, "demanding freedom, equality, and secularism and calling for an end to misogynist cultural, religious, and moral laws and customs, compulsory veiling, sex apartheid, sex trafficking, and violence against women."
+Namazie says that the name of the movement "fitna", is in defiance of the Islamic prophet Muhammad who, Namazie says, portrays women as a source of harm and affliction in a hadith.
+She explains that even though the term is generally perceived as negative, the fact that women who are called fitnah are those who "are disobedient, who transgress the norms, who refuse, who resist, who revolt, who won't submit" makes it suited for a women's liberation movement.
+She has explained that the creation of the movement was sparked by contemporary movements and revolutions around the world, especially those in the Middle East and North Africa, although she emphasizes Fitnah has global relevance.